 Debt Ratios for Residential Financing

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can go to housing costs (including principal and interest, private mortgage insurance, homeowner's insurance, property taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can go to housing (including principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).

-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
-Recurring debt includes auto/boat loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that can be applied to housing costs and recurring debt.
+Recurring debt includes auto payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are just guidelines.
-We will be happy to pre-qualify you to help you determine how much you can afford.
+Remember these ratios are only guidelines.
+We'd be happy to help you pre-qualify to determine how large a mortgage you can afford.

 Get a New Loan Quote